soybinastic/Bisoy-dev/README.md

 - 👋 Hi, I’m Rollyn Aljohn A. Vinuya
-- 👨‍💻 Aspiring Software Engineer.
+- 👨‍💻 Aspiring to be a Software Engineer.
 - 🌱 I’m currently studying at PHINMA CAGAYAN DE ORO COLLEGE.